 The perception of spatial sound in the real world—for example, when you listen to audio played through speakers—is a complex phenomenon.
 It combines the interactions between the acoustic sound waves and the room or space, the interaction with our head and ears, the reaction of our middle and inner ear and the audio nerve, and finally our brain’s cognition and interpretation of the acoustic scene.

 The perception of sound over headphones is a completely different experience.
 As a result, mixes done on headphones might translate poorly to speakers in a room.

-Here are some of the main differences—and how you can overcome them with 3D audio plugins for monitoring on headphones, such as Nx Virtual Mix Room, Abbey Road Studio 3 and Nx Ocean Way Nashville.
+Here are some of the main differences—and how you can overcome them with 3D audio plugins for monitoring on headphones, such as CLA Nx, Abbey Road Studio 3 and Nx Ocean Way Nashville.

 1. Channel Crosstalk: The Stereo Magic